TsurEdoe/FashtTable/README.md

 Therefore, the probability of false positive is 0.

 Membership testing consists of the calculation of K hash functions on the given value, uniformly distributed.
-Therefore, there is chance of $1-1/M$ that a function will not assign a value to a particular index.
+Therefore, there is chance of $1 - {1 \over M}$ that a function will not assign a value to a particular index.
-The structure has N members, so the hash function ran a total of N*K times.
+The structure has N members, so the hash function ran a total of $N * K$ times.
-Since the functions are uniformly distributed, the probability that any of the M bits will equal 0 after inserting N members is $(1-1/M)^(N*K)$.
+Since the functions are uniformly distributed, the probability that any of the M bits will equal 0 after inserting N members is $$1 - (1 - {1 \over M})^{N*K}$$
 Which leaves us with the probability that a certain index will be on after inserting N members into the structure (this is because we will be content with at least one function that will be loaded to the desired index).

-Therefore, the probability of false negative is $(1-(1-1/M)^((N*K)))^K$
+Therefore, the probability of false negative is $$(1 - (1 - {1 \over M})^{N*K})^K$$

 #### Insertion Example:
 <img src="img.png" alt="Table Insertion Example" width="200" height="140">